-Tuberous sclerosis is a rare genetic disease that causes noncancerous (benign) tumors to grow in many parts of the body, such as the skin, brain and kidneys.
-The signs and symptoms of tuberous sclerosis vary — from patches of light-colored skin to seizures or behavior problems — depending on where the tumors develop.
+Tuberous sclerosis (TWO-bur-uhs skluh-ROW-sis) complex is a rare genetic disease that causes noncancerous (benign) lesions to grow in many parts of the body, such as the skin, brain and kidneys.
+The signs and symptoms of tuberous sclerosis vary — from patches of light-colored skin to seizures or behavior problems — depending on where the lesions develop.

-In most cases, tuberous sclerosis is detected during infancy or childhood.
-Some people with tuberous sclerosis have such mild signs and symptoms that the condition goes undiagnosed.
+Tuberous sclerosis is often detected during infancy or childhood.
+Some people with tuberous sclerosis have such mild signs and symptoms that the condition isn't diagnosed until adulthood, or it goes undiagnosed.
 Others experience serious disabilities.

 There's no cure for tuberous sclerosis, and there's no way to predict the course or severity of the disease.
 With appropriate treatment, however, many people who have tuberous sclerosis lead full, productive lives.

-Tuberous sclerosis causes noncancerous tumors to grow in many parts of the body, such as in the skin, brain and kidneys.
-Sometimes tumors grow in other parts of the nervous system or in the heart, lungs or the light-sensitive tissue at the back of the eye (retina).
-The signs and symptoms of tuberous sclerosis vary, depending on where the tumors develop.
+Tuberous sclerosis symptoms include noncancerous lesions that grow in many parts of the body, such as in the skin, brain and kidneys.
+Lesions may be referred to as hamartias or hamartomas.
+Sometimes lesions grow in other parts of the nervous system or in the heart, lungs or the light-sensitive tissue at the back of the eye (retina).
+Tuberous sclerosis signs and symptoms vary, depending on where the lesions develop:

 When to see a doctor